 User scores: 10%

-This criteria takes into account how users rate the software on popular user review sites like G2, Capterra, and TrustRadius.
+This criterion takes into account how users rate the software on popular user review sites like G2, Capterra, and TrustRadius.
 In doing so, I considered the software’s star ratings on each platform, in addition to the number of reviews listed.

 Software reviewed